lakejs/lake-docs/reference/text-parser.md

 ## Constructor

-Creates a new `TextParser` object.
+Creates a new `TextParser` instance.

 * Parameters:

   `content`

-  A string that will be parsed.
+  A string that specifies the text content to be parsed.

 Example: